 Among the benefits of using cryptocurrencies in companies, we can highlight the following:

-Elimination of financial intermediaries.
-The buyer and seller transfer cryptocurrencies directly to each other without the need for intermediaries (Peer to Peer, P2P).
+- Elimination of financial intermediaries.
+The buyer and seller transfer cryptocurrencies directly to each other without intermediaries (Peer to Peer, P2P).

 Problems derived from integrating crypto in the company’s treasury